 The Eco-Committee is led by Miss Alden who meets with the committee termly to discuss Eco matters.
 The pupil members are drawn from Year 1 to Year 6.
 Each representative was chosen by his or her class via a nomination/election process.

 Eco-Schools is a scheme, which supports schools to raise pupils’ awareness of environmental issues through curriculum work and specific environmental projects.
 Click here to visit the Eco-Schools website.

 The eco-schools programme links to most if not all curriculum areas.
 In particular, many cross-curricular issues such as citizenship, enterprise and personal, social and health education can be tackled through involvement in Eco-Schools.

 It is an accredited award scheme.
 Schools who achieve eco-school status receive a Green Flag to display in their school.
 If a school achieves four Green Flags then they can be awarded permanent eco-school status.
-Woodstock Primary School is very proud to say that in December 2016 we were awarded our third Green Flag Accreditation.
+Woodstock Primary School is very proud to say that in April 2019 we were awarded our fourth Green Flag Accreditation.